Unemployment benefits | Our Services | KelaSkip to content

 Self-employment that has continued for at least 4 months is included in the work requirement.

-Any paid employment that counts towards the work requirement during the 28 months preceding the unemployment also counts towards the work requirement applicable to self-employed persons.
+Any paid employment during the 28 months preceding the unemployment also counts towards the work requirement applicable to self-employed persons.

 Reference period